hiowenluke/booms/README.md

 { msg: 'Hi, I am owen, 100 years old.' }
 ```

+BTW: Booms fetches the remote services data and save it to the file "./boomsServices.js" so that you can easily view all the microservices APIs information.

 ## Example

 See files in [examples](./examples) to learn more.